How to Cut a Watermelon

 - Wash and dry the watermelon.

-- Cut both ends off the watermelon where the belly button is, to create a flat surface.
+- Cut both ends off where the belly button is, to create a flat surface.

-- Stand the watermelon upright on one of the flat ends, and run a sharp knife along the inside of the rind, turning the watermelon after each cut to remove all the rind.
+- Stand the melon upright on one of the flat ends, and run a sharp knife along the inside of the rind, turning the watermelon after each cut to remove all the rind.

 - Cut the watermelon ball in half, then lay flat on the cutting board.

-- Cut a grid into the watermelon, then you will have watermelon sticks.
+- Cut a grid into the cut half, which will give you sticks.
 They are ready to be enjoyed!

 - You can also cut the sticks into cubes, if you prefer that shape instead.